 - If they will be riding the bus, be sure to look up that information on your county’s website.

-Above all, love them, encourage them, and help them to a great start of their school year!
+And above all, we need to love them, encourage them, and help them to a great start of their Kindergarten year!

-Thanks to Rachel, Megan, EM, Tanya, Janelle, and Rebekah for the tips!
+Thanks to Rachel, Megan, EM, Tanya, Janelle, Rebekah, Katie, and Mandi for the tips!